- 4-hour rush available for House Registration

 - MFA + Khmer (Cambodian) embassy legalisation handled in-house

-If you are about to convert your House Registration (ทะเบียนบ้าน) for use under a Khmer (Cambodian) reading authority, this page distils what our team has learnt across thousands of identical files.
-Spanning everything from short-stay tourist letters to permanent-residency dossiers, our in-house senior translator vetted by Thailand's Department of Consular Affairs delivers a court-grade translation accepted by Thailand's Ministry of Foreign Affairs, the relevant embassy in Bangkok, and the receiving authority in the destination country; the chapters that follow are deliberately concrete: numbers, hours, named offices, named stamps — no abstractions — so you can scope the job before you commit.
+If you are about to convert your House Registration (ทะเบียนบ้าน) for use under a Khmer (Cambodian) reading authority, this page distils what our team has learnt across a long run of identical files.
+Spanning everything from short-stay tourist letters to permanent-residency dossiers, the file is drafted by senior translator vetted by Thailand's Department of Consular Affairs working in-house, to the standard the Thai MFA, the Bangkok embassy and the destination registry each apply in turn; you'll find the workflow, fixed-fee bands, supporting checklists and the bilingual glossary we apply on every Khmer (Cambodian) file below.

-Our Khmer (Cambodian) desk has handled thousands of House Registration cases for purposes ranging from bank account abroad, property purchase abroad, proof of address for visa.
-Each case is logged, dual-reviewed and quality-controlled against the standards published by the Department of Consular Affairs and the destination authority.
-Below you will find authoritative pricing, a step-by-step legalisation workflow, regional notes specific to Khmer (Cambodian) reading authorities, supporting-document checklists, and a bilingual glossary of every term that appears on your translated House Registration.
+Files of this type — property purchase abroad, bank account abroad, proof of address for visa — pass through the Khmer (Cambodian) desk every week of the year.
+We log the case, run a second-reviewer pass, and verify the output against Department of Consular Affairs practice and the destination authority's stated rules.
+Below you will find a step-by-step legalisation workflow, regional notes specific to Khmer (Cambodian) reading authorities, supporting-document checklists, and a bilingual glossary of every term that appears on your translated House Registration.

 Why a specialist Khmer (Cambodian) translator matters for House Registration